Rita E. Hauser

-Rita E. HauserRita E. Hauser is President of The Hauser Foundation.
-She is an international lawyer and former senior partner at the New York City law firm, Stroock & Stroock & Lavan where she was a senior partner for more than twenty years.
-Dr. Hauser served on the President's Foreign Intelligence Advisory Board from 2001 to 2004.
+Rita E. Hauser, President of The Hauser Foundation, is an international lawyer and was a senior partner for more than twenty years at the New York City law firm Stroock & Stroock & Lavan.
+Dr. Hauser served on the President’s Intelligence Advisory Board from 2009 to 2013.
+She served on the President’s Foreign Intelligence Advisory Board from 2001 to 2004.

-He holds law degrees from Harvard Law School, NYU School of Law and the University of Paris, France.
+He holds law degrees from Harvard Law School, NYU School of Law, and the University of Paris, France.